 — NFL Brasil (@NFLBrasil) November 18, 2024

-(To Dobbins' credit, I hate when players go down at the one-yard-line to kill more clock, and with how kicking has gone this year, I respect not leaving the game up to even just a chip shot attempt from the one.)
+(To Dobbins's credit, I hate when players go down at the one-yard line to kill more clock, and with how kicking has gone this year, I respect not leaving the game up to even just a chip shot attempt.)

 Of course, that wasn't game over; this game wasn't that simple.
 Burrow found Andrei Iosivas open down the middle of the field on the first play of the next drive, moving Cincy to the Chargers 43 with 10 seconds left.
 After a failed attempt to get a chunk of yards through Chase on the right sideline, Burrow then chucked the ball into the end zone as time expired.
 Higgins was actually quite close to catching it—whether he would have been in the end zone after landing or not is a question I can't answer—but Chargers safety Derwin James arrived just in time to break up the pass and seal the win for the hosts.

 Phew, that was a lot!
 Credit to the NFL's schedule constructors, who put together two teams with a long and not-so-proud history of collapses for a weekend capper.
-While the Chargers, now 7-3, might want to look at the defensive tape from the third quarter in order to prevent another 21-point comeback, the Bengals, who fell to 4-7 for the season, will rue that its first half red zone trips only ended in field goals, or that McPherson decided to cosplay me on the golf course in the two biggest kicks of the game in the fourth.
-Whatever these teams focus on in the coming week, I'm glad that they stumbled back-and-forth through what ended up being an extremely fun, if somewhat stupid, Sunday nighter.
+While the Chargers, now 7-3, might want to look at the defensive tape from the third quarter in order to prevent another 21-point comeback, the Bengals, who fell to 4-7, will rue that their first-half red-zone trips only ended in field goals, or that McPherson decided to cosplay me on the golf course in the two biggest kicks of the game in the fourth.
+Whatever these teams focus on in the coming week, I'm glad that they stumbled through what ended up being an extremely fun, if somewhat stupid, Sunday nighter.
 That's the most I can ask for from the time slot on any given Sunday.